-- 1. Completion of a minimum of 30 credit hours (15 credits must be earned at WCC), including the specific course requirements in the selected program (see the Program Requirements section below).
-Certain programs may require more than the minimum of 30 credit hours.
-Credits in courses numbered 051 or below do not count toward graduation. - Completion of three credit hours in speech (CMT 101 or CMT 131) or three credit hours in English (ENG 091 or above). - A minimum earned cumulative grade-point average at WCC of 2.0. - Completion and filing of an Application for Graduation form at the time of registration for the final semester.
-This form is available from the Student Records Office.
+- Completion of a minimum of 30 credit hours including the specific course requirements in the selected program (see the Program Requirements section below).
+Certain programs may require more than the minimum of 30 credit hours. - Completion of a minimum of 15 residence credits (credits completed at Washtenaw Community College) for each certificate pursued.
+Credit by exam and non-traditional credit may not be used as residence credit. - Credits in courses numbered 051 and below do not count toward graduation. - graduation.

+4. Completion of three credit hours in speech (CMT 101 or CMT 131) or three credit hours in English (ENG 091 or above). - A minimum earned cumulative GPA at WCC of 2.0. - Completion and filing of an Application for Graduation form at the time of registration for the final semester.
+This form is available from the Student Records office.
+The date of graduation that will appear on the student's diploma and transcript is the last month of the semester in which all requirements for graduation are completed. - Students must apply for and receive their College Certificate at least one semester prior to applying for and receiving their Associate Degree in the same program area.